 Games will be officiated by a Play Mile High trained social Kickball referee.
 All of our referees are trained to call a fair and fun game of kickball.
 They are the final word on all game call decisions.

-Only a team captain or co-captain may dispute a rules call with the referee.
+Only the team captains may dispute a rules call with the referee.
 Judgement calls may not be disputed.
 The referee has jurisdiction over the play and may penalize a player, including game ejection, for unsportsmanlike conduct.
 Ejected players may not return to the game and if necessary may be asked to leave the premises.

 All players must be 21 years of age or older.
-Players may only play on a team on which they are registered.
-Exception: You may function as a substitute player for another team if they are short a man or woman.
-This is ONLY valid during the regular season.
+Players may only play on a team on which they are registered during the playoffs.
+Subs are allowed during the regular season.

-A team must have at least 6 players minimum – 3 of which must be female – and no more than 11 players in the field each inning (6 males max in the field).
+A team must have at least 6 players minimum – 3 of which must be female – and no more than 11 players (12 players for cup in hand) in the field each inning 6 males max on the field (7 males max on the field for cup in hand).
+Teams can play without male players as there are no male gender requirements.

-Every player present is required to be in the kicking line up.
+Every player present is required to be in the kicking line up (with exception of injuries).

-Every player present is required to play at least one (1) inning in the field.
+Every player present is required to play at least one (1) inning in the field (with exception of injuries).

 If a team does not have the required minimum number of players, the game results in a forfeit.
-Any team that forfeits two or more games will be not be allowed to participate in any playoff situations.
+Any team that forfeits two or more games will be not be allowed to participate in the playoffs.
 No refunds will be given and a team dropped by the league may, at Play Mile High’s discretion, not be allowed to rejoin the next season.

 A full regulation game shall consist of 6 innings OR be 45 minutes long.
 If a team is more than 10 minutes late, then they must forfeit.
 The away team will get first at kick.
-Home/Away teams will be determined by one game of Rock-Paper-Scissors prior to the game (except in playoffs where teams are seeded)
+Home/Away teams will be determined by one game of Rock-Paper-Scissors prior to the game.

 If a game is called due to weather and less then 4 complete innings have been played, the game is canceled and will be rescheduled (and replayed starting at 0-0, top of the 1st).
 If more than 4 full innings have been played, the final score will be the score at the end of the last complete full inning.